tsgates/arch-wiki-markdown/wiki/Acer_Aspire_One.md

     cards for example)

-On T.Mondary's site you can also find a precompiled kernel for AAO, in distribution-independant format, but suitable for ArchLinux.
+On T.Mondary's site you can also find a precompiled kernel for AAO, in distribution-independent format, but suitable for ArchLinux.
 This minimal kernel comes with wifi led patches, a coretemp patch, acerhdf and a proper framebuffer with KMS.
 It can now use ext2 or ext4 (mounting ext4 without a journal is supported since 2.6.29) for the root